Story

 You know how people say, “It takes a village”?
 That was us.
 And it still is.

-I’ve applied to three colleges and I’m thinking about majoring in psychology.
-I’ve always been curious about how the brain works, about why we do what we do.
-And while I’m at it, I want to run a side business doing hair.
+I’ve applied to colleges.
+I’m thinking about majoring in psychology because I’ve always wondered how the mind works, how people change, how wounds heal.
+And I still want to build my side business doing hair.
 I’ve got plans.
 I’m not slowing down.

-He’s growing up with love, stability, and with a mom who shows up.
+My babies are growing up with stability and joy, with a mom who shows up even when tired.

-Covenant House helped me create that.
-They believed in what I could become and gave me the space to become it.
+Covenant House helped me get here.
+They believed in who I could become and gave me the room to grow into her.

-I don’t know where our path will lead, but I know this: We’re on this ride together.
+I don’t know exactly where our path leads next, but I know this for sure: we’re on this ride together.
 And now, I’m in the driver’s seat.

 Help Build Brighter Futures for our Youth